 I got to work with some incredible businesses and clients around the country and learned a ton about business and marketing, and more importantly, about what I wanted to spend the next part of my life doing.

 I moved to Austin to take a job at a startup but had an opportunity to jump ship to do contract work for Praxis.
 I also started a standing desk business but the margins were too low for it to be viable.
 I’m now the Director of Marketing at Praxis and occasionally take some marketing clients that overlap with my work there.

 I spent the last two years traveling full time, mostly to give talks about dropping out of college and career building, but also for fun.
 Destinations include….
 Canada, Iceland, Brazil, Czech Republic, Japan, Ecuador, Germany, France, Belgium, Poland, Greece, Bosnia, Serbia, Austria, Ukraine, and a bunch of US cities.
 In total I flew over 275,000 miles (ugh) in that time.
 I always fly Delta.

 Official Conference Bio and Media:

 He has been a guest lecturer at the Foundation for Economic Education and The Institute for Humane Studies and has spoken at dozens of conferences and universities internationally.
-Derek is the author of How to Get Any Job You Want and a top writer for Quora in the College Dropouts section with over 1 million views.
+Derek is the author of the upcoming essay collection “Create Your Career” and a top writer for Quora in the College Dropouts section with over 1 million views.